protontypes/open-sustainable-technology/README.md

 - [RivGraph](https://github.com/VeinsOfTheEarth/RivGraph) - Extracting and quantifying graphical representations of river and delta channel networks from binary masks.
 - [WaterDetect](https://github.com/cordmaur/WaterDetect) - End-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from MAJA1 processor, without any a priori knowledge on the scene.
 - [FLAREr](https://github.com/FLARE-forecast/FLAREr) - Flexible, scalable, robust, and near-real time iterative ecological forecasts in lakes and reservoirs.
-- [Buhayra](https://github.com/jmigueldelgado/buhayra-semiarido/) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.
 - [Wflow](https://github.com/Deltares/Wflow.jl) - A Julia package that provides a hydrological modeling framework, as well as several different vertical and lateral concepts that can be used to run hydrological simulations.
 - [ParFlow](https://github.com/parflow/parflow) - An open-source, modular, parallel watershed flow model.
 - [River Runner](https://github.com/sdl60660/river-runner) - Visualize the path of a rain droplet from any point in the contiguous United States to its end point.